 Action!
 Make Movies as you Read

 For a fun way to encourage your child to read, try this comprehension technique made to satisfy visual learners.
-It’s imaginative, artistic, and best of all, uses movie-making visualization to get your child a ticket to the theater of reading!
+It’s imaginative, artistic, and best of all, uses movie-making visualization to get your child excited about reading!

 What You Need: